venkyg88/AndroidTesting/README.md

 ####Robotium#

-The idea behind Robotium is that a functional test should description what the user sees and can do.
+The idea behind Robotium is that a functional test should describe what the user sees and can do.
 This framework is a good choice if you are just “black box” testing your application.
 Besides extensive documentation, there are some well described examples available and the API is easy to use.

 An example of how a Robotium test could look like:
 <code><pre>mSolo.assertCurrentActivity("Started", MainActivity.class);